 My favorite time of year has arrived.
 Football season is in full swing.
 College basketball is gearing up.
 The air is turning crisp.
 The leaves are turning.
 The holidays are just around the corner.
 That can mean only one thing: it’s shoebox time.

 We choose to participate in Operation Christmas Child AS A FAMILY.
-Our 9-year-old daughter is involved in every phase: buying the items, packing the boxes, and dropping them off at the collection center.
+Our 10-year-old daughter is involved in every phase: buying the items, packing the boxes, and dropping them off at the collection center.
 There are 5 reasons we make this a family event.

 1. We want our daughter to discover the joy of giving.

 A child’s inclination is to think first about getting.
 Ours is already making her Christmas list, and it grows longer by the day.
-As her parents, we must be intentional about teaching her the joy of giving.
+As her parents, we are intentional about teaching her the joy of giving.
 I recommend you go to samaritanspurse.org/occ and, with your child, watch the videos of children around the world receiving their OCC shoeboxes.
 Through watching these videos, our daughter sees with her own eyes the pure joy that her giving brings to others, and it delights her.

 2. We want our daughter to understand that the world doesn’t revolve around her.